 X.1.1.1 Care Plan Contributor

-This actor creates and updates Care Plans by submitting a new or updated Care Plan to a Care Plan Manager.
+This actor creates and updates Care Plans by submitting a new or updated Care Plan to a Care Plan Service.
 This actor is grouped with a Care Plan Consumer.

 In order to ensure data integrity, as is necessary when multiple Care Plan Contributors are attempting to update to the same Care Plan, the Care Plan Contributor SHALL use the following pattern, (from http://hl7.org/fhir/http.html#transactional-integrity)